During Tech DD interviews, we’ve witnessed the differences between the needs of private equity and trade buyers.

 Looking for cross synergies.
 In fact, many businesses opt for the mish-mash option where they believe that they

-can adopt each other’s better practices and thereby, have a better process in place.
+can adopt each other’s better practices and have a better process.

 Full integration of the acquired business, technology and teams to sit under a single brand.

 We used to run M&A integration courses with our good friend Anirvan Sen pre-pandemic.